 The Group pays much attention to community development, actively participates in social philanthropy, fulfills social responsibility and devotes itself to promoting social harmony in the name of an enterprise.
-In the year, the Group participated in the "Donating Book Together Plan", an event jointly sponsored by Green & Shine Foundation, China Foundation for Poverty Alleviation and Tencent Charity Platform.
-The event plan has collected and donated a book charity fund to 100 rural schools in the central and western regions and donated about 650 selected books to every school for the purpose of improving reading resources and environment in these schools.
-This event is expected to benefit more than 30,000 rural teachers and students.
+In the Year, the Group participated in and donated to the "Donating Popular Science Book Together Plan", an event jointly sponsored by Green & Shine Foundation, China Foundation for Poverty Alleviation and Tencent Charity Platform.
+The event has collected and donated a book charity fund to 100 rural schools in the central and western regions and donated about 600 selected books to every school for the purpose of improving reading resources and environment in these schools.
+This event is expected to benefit more than 50,000 rural teachers and students.